SenseNet/sn-client/packages/sn-redux/README.md

 ```

 To enable your external app to send request against your sensenet ECM portal change your ```Portal.settings```.
-For further information about cross-origin resource sharing in Sense/Net check [this](http://wiki.sensenet.com/Cross-origin_resource_sharing#Origin_check) article.
+For further information about cross-origin resource sharing in sensenet ECM check [this](http://wiki.sensenet.com/Cross-origin_resource_sharing#Origin_check) article.

 Check your sensenet ECM portal's web.config and if the ```ODataServiceToken``` is set, you can pass to your Repository as a config value on client side.